Pfew… That time of the year is over again!

 - 2015: France, with my mom, stepdad and my dog.
 Much like my birthdays when I was really young.

 - 2014: Hitchhiking in Georgia.
-At the end of the day I was invited by a family and had a little party.
+At the end of the day, someone invited me in to stay with his family and have a little party.

 - 2013: In Kyiv (Kiev), Ukraine, I was staying in a hostel and got really drunk with other guests.
 Bad hangover.